threema-ch/threema-ios/README.md

 See "Building" for setting up a running environment.
 Before running the tests check if you can sucessfully build and run the app.

-- Choose `Threema` as scheme to run the app and framework tests.
+- Choose `Threema` as scheme to run the app tests.
+- Choose `ThreemaFramework` as scheme to run the framework tests.
 - Choose `ThreemaWork` as scheme to run Threema Work specific tests.